One man's treasure is another's trash.

 - The scene foreshadowed by Alfred's story is The Joker setting fire to an absurdly large pile of cash, which also counts.

-- Heavily averted in Cowboys and Aliens where the main reason the aliens came to earth was to mine it out for Gold.
+- Averted in Cowboys and Aliens where the main reason the aliens came to earth was to mine it out for Gold.

 - Taken to horrifying conclusions in Indiana Jones and the Last Crusade.
 If you drink from one of the many beautiful chalices of life, created with gold, diamonds, and other precious metals, your age is sped up to the point of death.
 The only true chalice that will grant you immortality is made of wood or clay, because that's all a carpenter like Jesus would have used.